syncfusion-content/javascript-docs/js/FileExplorer/Toolbar.md

 The Search bar can be customize through the [filterSettings](https://help.syncfusion.com/api/js/ejfileexplorer#members:filtersettings) property.
 By default the search doesn’t consider the case sensitivity, and the search works based on [filter type](https://help.syncfusion.com/api/js/ejfileexplorer#members:filtersettings-filtertype).

 N> [allowSearchOnTyping](https://help.syncfusion.com/api/js/ejfileexplorer#members:filtersettings-allowsearchontyping) allows to search the text given in search Textbox in every keyup event.
-When this property was set as false, searching will works only on Enter key and `searchbar` blur.
+When this property was set as false, searching will works only on Enter key and search bar blur.
 Also [caseSensitiveSearch](https://help.syncfusion.com/api/js/ejfileexplorer#members:filtersettings-casesensitivesearch) is used to enables or disables to perform the filter operation with case sensitive.

 The FileExplorer allows the following filter types in the search functionality.